aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 All the blank areas are filled fill zeros and the matrix is sparse.
 Pay attention to the extra zeros on the diagonals that occur because of the boundary conditions.

 As we did in the one dimensional case, we can graphically represent the stencil we are using.
-Assuming that $\Delta x=\Delta y$ and for second-order accurate centered finite differences in both directions it looks like:
+Assuming that $\Delta x=\Delta y$, the stencil we just introduced looks like:

 <img width="300px" src="../figures/2Dstencil5pt.png">

-The factor $\frac{1}{\Delta x^2}$ in the drawing is there to remind you that all the values in the stencil need to be divided this factor to get the correct finite difference formula.
+The factor $\frac{1}{\Delta x^2}$ in the drawing is there to remind you that all the values in the stencil need to be divided by this factor to get the correct finite difference formula.

 Note that several other stencils are possible.
 If we had adopted fourth-order accurate centered finite differences, the stencil would be: